ClaudioRMalvino/Monte-Carlo-Options-Pricer/README.md

     make
     ```

-This will create the `my_option_pricer.cpython-....so` file in the project's root directory, ready to be imported.
+This will create the `monte_carlo_pricer.cpython-....so` file in the project's build directory, ./build/python, ready to be imported.

 ## Usage Example